 |LG 27GN880||LG M270WQA|

 |LG 27GL83A||LG M270WQA|

 As you can see, the LG 27GN800 is the only model without an sRGB mode, which is a shame.

 Just like the LG 27GN800, the LG 27GL83A has a specified 99% sRGB color gamut, yet it actually supports wide color gamut.
 The difference, however, is that the GL83A model uses its sRGB gamut natively and only extends to DCI-P3 when an HDR signal is detected.

-For more information and monitors, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide – or our best monitors under $400 guide if you’re looking for something at this price range.
+For more information and monitors, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

 The LG 27GN800 is an excellent gaming monitor, however, the lack of an sRGB mode might repulse some users who prefer accurate colors when viewing sRGB content.

 Others might even prefer the extra color saturation, in which case it’s an awesome display, especially when it comes to fast-paced games!

 |Response Time||1ms (GtG)|